Learn how easy it is to create a gorgeous hanging flower basket with our definitive, step-by-step guide.

 You can see the beautiful shape and silhouette of the wave brand of petunia for hanging baskets in this photo, taken just three or four weeks after potting.

 The green pot has almost disappeared behind the beautiful flowering.
-(Note: Learn how to create a grape arbor, seen in the background, in this step-by-step tutorial).
+Note: Learn how to create a grape arbor, seen in the background, in this step-by-step tutorial.

-What’s the best flowers to put in a hanging basket?
+What's the best flowers for hanging baskets?

 When should you start hanging baskets?